 [1]

 where P is the mean annual precipitation (mm) and PET is the mean annual potential evapotranspiration (mm).
 We substitute equilibrium evapotranspiration, calculated from monthly net radiation and temperature as in Prentice et al. (1991)25 for PET.
-This substitution is neutral the modelling point of view because PET according to the Priestley-Taylor equation is proportional to the equilibrium evapotranspiration.
+This substitution is neutral from the modelling point of view because PET according to the Priestley-Taylor equation is proportional to the equilibrium evapotranspiration.

 Climate data.
 We used a gridded long-term mean climatology (temperature, precipitation, fractional sunshine hours) for the period 1931-1960 (CLIMATE 2.2) as the baseline for our modelling experiments.
 Version 2.2 of CLIMATE includes more high-latitude station data and an improved estimation of the elevational gradients of climate variables26 relative to the original version by Leemans and Cramer27.